laurenancona/analytics-container/overview.md

 ## Set up Google Analytics
-- How many have legacy GA tracking?
+- Do you have legacy GA tracking?
-- Migrate to GTM?
+- Migrate to legacy GA to GTM?
+	- Remove GA snippet at same time

+## Google Analytics Setup
 - Recommendation: new/clean GA Profile and
 	- 3 Views:
 		- Example.gov Reporting